gardener-nyc/parcel-static-starter/README.md

 Push code to `main`.
 Netlify is watching this branch and will deploy any code changes.

 ## Environment Variables
 All environment variables found in `.env.example` should be included in the Netlify admin panel as environment variables.
-Anything with the `GATSBY_` prefix will be included in the client side, so BE CAREFUL WITH THAT.